-Nagoya is a big city but it has an excellent subway system.
+Nagoya is a big city, but it has an excellent subway system.
 Most of the major tourist attractions are accessible by subway, and for other attractions you can easily use a Nagoya City Bus.
-There are also one day discount passes available which make using the subway a very economical way to get around.
-In this article we will introduce the Nagoya Subway’s lines, the major stations, and explain how to buy tickets and discount passes.
+There are also discount passes available that make the subway an economical way to get around.
+In this article we introduce the Nagoya Subway lines and major stations, and explain how to buy tickets and discount passes.

 Fushimi Station on the Higashiyama Subway Line